musicalbaker/CoffeeBeansAPI/README.md

 # Instructions
 - Create a SQL Server 2019+ instance
-- Run the SLQSETUP.sql file as admin to create the database and insert the data.
+- Run the SQL/SLQSETUP.sql file as admin to create the database and insert the data.

 - Change the connection string in appsettings.json to match.<br>
   _"CoffeeProductContext": "data source={SQLSERVER};initial catalog=AllTheBeans;user Id=COFFEE_USER;Password=VWQKh9WP3Ctogh5KNhe9;TrustServerCertificate=True"_